For example, we can get data in Microsoft Excel from a trading platform like thinkorswim using formulas like these:

-You may see the QuotesTOS table example above.
+You can see the QuotesTOS table example above.

 The downloaded RTD.DB package includes the RTD Databases folder with database templates for all supported database platforms and the tested trading platforms.

-You may use the templates to create tables in a couple of minutes.
+You can use the templates to create tables in a couple of minutes.
 Feel free to modify templates to your needs.

 You have to create a table that contains tickers to refresh.

-In most cases, you may create separate tables for different instruments:
+In most cases, you can create separate tables for different instruments:

 The tables have a simple structure and must contain a column that contains tickers in the trading platform format.